AGPlested/SAFT/README.md

 Use Spotlight (Cmd+Space) to find and launch 'Terminal'.
 In the following, you will need to enter `commands` in the Terminal.
 You must be exact...

-To install miniconda, you need to navigate to the directory where it downloaded, probably also 'Downloads'.
+To install miniconda, you need to navigate to the directory where it downloaded, probably again 'Downloads'.

 > `cd Downloads`

 Then you can type the following command to make the installation.
 Use the space bar to page through the licence agreement.
 Answer (type) 'yes' to everything...

 > `bash Miniconda3-latest-MacOSX-x86_64.sh`

+(Free UNIX tip: if you start typing `bash Min` and then press the <Tab> key "->|", it will autocomplete)

 After this you'll need to restart the Terminal window.